mingliatlas

 Direct Answer

-The 12 Earthly Branches (Di Zhi 地支) are Zi, Chou, Yin, Mao, Chen, Si, Wu, Wei, Shen, You, Xu, and Hai.
-They represent months, hours, directions, zodiac animals, hidden stems, and relationship patterns such as combinations, clashes, harms, and punishments.
+The 12 Earthly Branches (Di Zhi 地支, also known as Kuar-di Zhi) are Zi, Chou, Yin, Mao, Chen, Si, Wu, Wei, Shen, You, Xu, and Hai.
+They are the terrestrial or earthly branches used in Bazi to represent months, hours, directions, zodiac animals, hidden stems, and relationship patterns such as combinations, clashes, harms, and punishments.

 Branches are more than zodiac animals